wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

         <br/>**{SHORT VIDEO or SCREENSHOT}**
     2. Click **ERROR** to create an error.
         <br/>**{SCREENSHOT}**
-4. Click the one-time-use link that was printed on your console to access the Wavefront Service Dashboard and view data.
+4. Click the one-time use link to access the Wavefront Service dashboard and view data.
     <br/> Example:
     ```
     w.s.WavefrontSpringBootAutoConfiguration : ==========================